complete-dope/complete-dope.github.io/_posts/2025-01-18-Build-a-VS-code-extension.md

 Webpack makes it all in a single file ..

+### Custom Scripts
+Using `npm run` we can run the custom scripts which we define inside the scripts section in the `package.json`

 ## Extension.js
 Tree views != Webview , they are both seperate things